peaclog/news-app/README.md

 # news-app
-a simple news app using NuxtJS + VuetifyJS
+A simple news app using NuxtJS + VuetifyJS